-For covered drugs obtained in the United States, we will reimburse you 80% of the BCBSM-approved amount for the drug minus your copayment or other cost share.
+For covered drugs obtained in the United States, we will reimburse you 80% of the BCBSM approved amount for the drug minus your copayment.
 If the drug is to treat an emergency, we will reimburse you 100% of our approved amount.